Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Fetal Surgery

 Some unborn babies have medical conditions that require surgery while still in the womb or immediately following birth.
-Our specialists at the Fetal Care Center excel at performing the most complex fetal surgeries.
+Specialists at the Fetal Care Center excel at performing the most complex fetal surgeries.
 We treat certain serious fetal conditions early to increase your unborn baby’s chances of survival and good health after birth.

 We know this can be a frightening time, and our fetal care team is always by your side.
 We make sure you understand the entire treatment process so you can make the best decision for your unborn baby.